dr-crunch/nullification-loops/README.md

 This is **not** a policy dispute about Operations Research implementation.
 This is **not** another ministerial complaint about delayed responses.
 This is **not** a request for government agreement with technical proposals.

-**This documents the complete breakdown of the constitutional petition mechanism itself.**

-When:
-- Every Oireachtas committee systematically declines jurisdiction over acknowledged governance failures,
-- The Clerk of the Dáil invokes "unreviewable finality" under section 8(3) to prevent constitutional rebuttal,
-- And the **Joint Committee on Public Petitions and the Ombudsmen**—the committee specifically charged with petition oversight—maintains **total institutional silence** across 16 substantive communications spanning 8 months...

-**...the constitutional right of petition (Article 15.10, *Bunreacht na hÉireann*) has been nullified at its source.**

-This repository documents that nullification with forensic precision.

----

 ## 📊 The Evidence in Numbers